anant-365/Full_Stack_Developer_Assignment_Book_Review_Platform/README.md

 - **Testing**:
   - You can test the backend APIs using Postman or similar tools.
   - Use `npm run test` in the backend directory to run tests.

-- **Starting the Development Server**:
-  - You can start both backend and frontend simultaneously by running the following command from the root directory:
-    ```bash
-    npm run dev
-    ```

 - **Environment Variables**: Don't forget to add or update any necessary environment variables like `JWT_SECRET` or `MONGO_URI` when deploying to production.